Get Involved in Research

 Rising Seniors with prior research experience can consider applying for the Honors Program in Psychology or Honors Program in Human Development to conduct a project of their own and earn this special distinction.

-2022 Summer Undergraduate Research Fellowship
+Summer Undergraduate Research Fellowship (SURF)

 A complete application will include:

-- Application form
+- Short application form

 - Current CV/Resume (uploaded in the application survey)